How to clear cache in Windows 10 (step by step)

 You can close the Microsoft Store if you want.

-Clear the location cache in Windows 10
+Clear location cache on Windows 10

 2. Click on Settings.